frankois944/MvvmForIOS-Swift/README.md

 ### Binding issue ?

 MvvmForIOS-Swift doesn't have a binding tool.

-Currently, I advise to use Bond (https://github.com/DeclarativeHub/Bond) This framework is specialized for binding content between view and viewModel
+Currently, I advise to use Bond (https://github.com/DeclarativeHub/Bond)

+This framework is specialized for binding content between view and viewModel

+Also, you can KVO but it's not fully compatible with Swift.

 ### How to install MvvmForIOS-Swift